 Bare root planting is always carried out between late autumn depending on the year’s weather; the best time to start is when all growth has stopped and leaves have dropped in deciduous trees and shrubs.
 Planting bare roots in the autumn means the roots benefit from the soil still being warm, which stimulates a healthy root system ensuring a good growth in the spring.

-• Native mixed hedging is nearly always planted out from bare root plants in the winter.
-Evergreens tend to be root balled, when planting an evergreen hedge such as box or yew this is much cheaper way of doing it.
+• Native mixed hedging is nearly always planted out from bare-root plants in the winter.
+Evergreens tend to be root balled, when planting an evergreen hedge such as box or yew this is a much cheaper way of doing it.

 • Root balling of evergreens means they are sold with netting around the root area, which will help to retain the soil, this stops the breaking of the small fibrous roots that are so important to the plant in absorbing water and nutrients.

 • Evergreens are very susceptible to moisture loss through their leaves so it is very important not to break up the root ball that it had when it was lifted from the field where it was grown or you will end up with a plant that looks like a Christmas tree, it will go brown and there will not be much left that’s green and healthy.

 • All evergreens especially root balled shrubs need protection from the wind when they are first planted or they can get ‘burnt’ by the strong winds.